 Once you have registered you will be certified to begin officiating games.
-Before you officiate your first game there is some equipment you need to obtain: skates, a helmet equipped with a CSA certified half visor, a referee jersey with the Hockey Alberta crest stitched on the right breast, black pants and a referee whistle.
+Before you officiate your first game there is some equipment you need to obtain: skates, a helmet equipped with a CSA certified half visor, a referee jersey with the Hockey Alberta crest stitched on the left breast, black pants and a referee whistle.
 Listed below is an example of some of the equipment you should be looking for:

 Skates- Any type of skates other than goalie skates will work just fine.
 Please ensure that your skates are laced with white laces.